JHR1986/johnhenryroche-ms3-fitnessfuel/README.md

 ### Application Hosting
 ### Heroku

-The website is hosted using Heroku and is deployed directly from the master branch of GitHub.
-The deployed site updates automatically as new commits are pushed to the master branch.
+This website is hosted using Heroku, a cloud platform as a service which supports several programming languages, and is deployed directly from the master branch of GitHub.
+The deployed site On Heroku updates automatically as new commits are pushed.

 Creating a Heroku app:
 - From the Heroku dashboard select "New" and then select "Create new app"

-- Add new app details to form:
+- Add the required new app details to the form:
   - Add an app name (this name must be unique)
-  - Select your region
+  - Select your region (which for Irish users would be Europe)
   - Click "Create App"

 Setting Environmental Variables: